 Avoid setting your grease gun down in dirty areas.

 Spaces with a large amount of dust or debris in the air will get your clean grease gun dirty.
 Avoid dirty or dusty surfaces.
 But, if you can’t avoid it, check your grease gun immediately before use for one more cleaning.
-The ultimate priority is to prevent the introduction of contaminants to your machinery.
+The ultimate priority is to prevent the introduction of contaminants to your equipment.

 Clean with water and an anti-grease mixture.

 Grease guns are built for use with grease and oil, but that means they tend to get messy.
-A dry cloth or water by itself won’t properly clean your grease gun.
+A dry cloth or water by itself won’t clean your grease gun.
 So, a mixture of water and an anti-grease solution is necessary for cleaning.

 An Essential Piece of Lubrication Management

 Grease guns are a valuable and necessary tool for any lubrication technician.
 They provide precision lubrication to critical equipment, which keeps the machines running smoothly.
 Better lubrication means higher production, reduced downtime, lower wear rates for components, and better asset health and reliability.
 Treating these lubrication tools with care will help you maintain their effectiveness while keeping your lubricants clean as well.